Tropical fish are well known for their beauty, but there are plenty of temperate species that can be just as lovely.

 These fish have all the personality and color of many tropical fish, but can tolerate a wider range of environmental conditions.

-Their hardiness makes them a better choice for beginners than many other higher maintenance nano fish.
+Their hardiness makes them a better choice for beginners than much other higher-maintenance nano fish.

 If you don’t feel ready for tropical fish just yet, but you would like something just as lovely, the White Cloud Mountain Minnow may be just what you are looking for.